2026 Helen Schaible International Sonnet Contest

 Winners will be notified via email by early October.
 If poets do not receive an email by then, they can assume they did not win.

 A list of all winners’ names and poem titles will be posted on our website, www.poetsandpatrons.net.
-All winning poets will be invited to participate in an online reading in October.
+All winning poets will be invited to participate in an online reading.

 Some Thoughts on Defining a Modern Sonnet: